greenboxal/doggohub/doc/integration/chat_commands.md

 # Chat Commands

-Chat commands allow user to perform common operations on GitLab right from there chat client.
+Chat commands allow user to perform common operations on DoggoHub right from there chat client.
 Right now both Mattermost and Slack are supported.

 ## Available commands